DarthChurros/cmsc20600-final/README.md

 Our project aimed to extend our particle filter localization to enable a robot to not only identify its position but also navigate to arbitrary other points in the provided maze.
 With a combination of informed pathfinding and localization, our goal was to have the robot move to a provided location.
+The robot scans its surroundings, relaying them to a ROS node that determines its location and issues movement commands to get it to its destination.
+The latest submission is largely successful in this, navigating the maze with minimal collision and efficient routes.

+## System Architecture

 We used two different approaches to navigate through the maze, which we will refer to as the **gradient** method and the